AutoResearch/autora/README.md

   - Poetry executable: select the path to the poetry installation you have, e.g.
     `/opt/homebrew/bin/poetry`
   - Click "OK" and wait while the environment builds.
-  - Run the "Python tests for aer" Run/Debug configuration in the PyCharm interface, and check that there are no errors.
+  - Run the "Python tests in tests/" Run/Debug configuration in the PyCharm interface, and check that there are no errors.

 Additional setup steps for PyCharm: